haisemishere/LitXChange/README.md

 4. Open the project in your preferred code editor.
 5. Run `flutter pub get` to install dependencies.
 6. Run `flutter run` to start the application on your connected device or emulator.
+*You can also directly download the apk file to run it on your android mobile phones*

 Now, you can explore LitXchange, register, create profiles, list books, and start exchanging books within your local community! 📚🌍